zzalscv2/FFEA/doc/1-Install/1-Quickstart.md

       export PATH=$FFEA_HOME/bin:$PATH

-In addition, those users willing to write new measure tools may find useful to use the provided python modules.
-In order to be able to do so, these should be found in the ` PYTHONPATH `:
+In addition, in order to have access to the python modules that integrate the FFEA tools, and specially to those users willing to write new measure tools, the ` PYTHONPATH ` environment variable should be also updated:

      export PYTHONPATH=$FFEA_HOME/lib/python<version>/FFEA_python_modules